stevenbenner/jquery-powertip/doc/README.md

 Now it's worth noting that this example doesn't take advantage of the hover intent feature or the tooltip delays because the mouse position was not passed to the `toggle()` method.

-So let's take a look at a more complex situation.
+So, let's take a look at a more complex situation.
 In the following example we hook up mouse events just like PowerTip would internally (open on mouse enter, close on mouse leave).

 ```javascript
 // run PowerTip - but disable the default event hooks